 Water and air: Finding success with the basics

-Ted O’Neill and Jordan Kristian launched AquaFloat in October 2014.
+Ted O’Neill launched AquaFloat in October 2014.
 Ted had been a practicing pharmacist for almost 23 years before he discovered float therapy for sensory deprivation.
 He was intrigued by the seemingly endless application of the treatment, which involves floating in highly salinated water in a completely dark tank.
 Since floatation therapy was a rapidly expanding market, Ted wanted to explore the business opportunities.
 He knew that Charlottesville would be an ideal place to launch his new business.

 A fellow business owner connected Ted with Betty Hoge, Director of the Central Virginia (CV) SBDC, who charted a tailored plan of action for Ted that proved successful.
 “Hearing Betty’s objective suggestions and advice were very much welcomed.
 I spent one or two sessions with her providing the details about AquaFloat — its history, current status, and my vision for the future,” Ted explains.
 “She began collaborating with me to achieve the goals I had set.”